 MORNING SIT: Every Tuesday from 9:00 AM through 11:30 AM at St. Francis Catholic Church in Norwich, VT.
 The church is .3 miles from the Norwich Inn on Main Street, which is .7 mile from Exit 13 on Interstate 91.

 10:00 to 10:20 Tea break.
 Meeting and greeting new people and guests.

 10:20 to 10: 30 Eating meditation.

 10:30 to 11:30 Study, dharma sharing, and the quarterly study of the Five Mindfulness Trainings.

-EVENING SIT: On scheduled Wednesday and Thursday evenings from 5:00 PM to 7:00 PM at the Norwich Library, located at 368 Main Street, .8 mile from Exit 13 of Interstate 91.
+EVENING SIT: The second, fourth and fifth Wednesdays from 5:00 PM to 7:00 PM at the Saint Barnabas Episcopal Church, located at 262 Main Street, .3 mile from Exit 13 of Interstate 91.
 The schedule for those sits follows:

 Click here to get additional information on the evening sits.